nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The filter accepts multiple predicates.
 For example, `filter t/bride's side t/neighbours` and `filter s/3 t/neighbours` are both valid commands.
 * Note that `filter s/3 t/neighbours` is equivalent to typing `filter s/3` then `filter t/neighbours` or `filter t/neighbours s/3`.
 * Only one RSVP status can be used for filtering in each command, but multiple tags can be used. i.e. `filter s/1 s/2` is not a valid command.
+* The command will not be executed if one or more parameters are invalid.
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can clear all filters by running the `list` command.
 </div>